kanwardeepika91/terraform/12.terraform-modules/modules/README.md

+## Terraform modules

-Steps:
+# Steps:
-Example1: Create a root module and child modules
+`Example1: Create a root module and child modules
 a) Create ec2-Module using user's local/custom module: create resource ec2 and associate variables , outputs etc in single file and then seperate them
 b) call this module from Root module's main.tf